Should I Rent Or Buy a House?

 Let me start by saying that "When you are renting, you are paying to have a place to live".
 In most cases, it would be in a neighbourhood that suits your lifestyle.

 Personal finance blogger Mr Money Mustache suggests you consider the commuting costs as well.
-A suburban house might mean a costly daily commute especially if you don’t have a public transit option.
-It would be easier to find a rental closer to your work saving you money and time.
-Plus, you're spared the headache of home maintenance.
+A house in the suburbs of a big city could be far away from your work, costing you gas and vehicle maintenance if you don’t have a public transit option.
+It probably wouldn’t be too difficult to find a rental closer to your work that could save you money on housing and commute costs.
+You also don't have to worry about depreciation, repairs and maintenance because of normal wear and tear.

 What if your job requires you to move or you want to explore an exciting new opportunity in a new city?
 Chances are, if you have a mortgage to pay, financial considerations will weigh in, and you will have to forego the opportunity.